tvdboom/ATOM/docs_sources/api/plots/waterfall_plot.md

 this, call the plot from a model, e.g. <code>atom.xgb.waterfall_plot()</code>.
 </p>
 <p>
-<strong>index: int or None, optional (default=None)</strong><br>
+<strong>index: int, str or None, optional (default=None)</strong><br>
-Index of the row in the dataset to plot.
+Index or position of the row in the dataset to plot.
 If None, it selects the first row in the test set.
 The waterfall plot does not support plotting multiple samples.
 </p>
 <p>
 <strong>show: int or None, optional (default=None)</strong><br>